 Behaviour that hurts: what makes me angry?

+This is activity 39 in the LifeSkills Handbook.
 For a printable version of this exercise, download the PDF.

 Purpose of activity: To help children understand how anger begins.